-2.06.01 The assets pertaining to Wireless Business continued to be classified as assets held for sale at the value ascertained as at March 31, 2018, along with liabilities and disclosed separately as discontinued operations in line with Ind AS 105 "Non-current.
+2.06.01 The assets pertaining to Wireless Business continued to be classified as assets held for sale at the value ascertained as at March 31, 2018, along with liabilities and disclosed separately as discontinued operations in line with Ind AS 105 "Non-current Assets Held for Sale & Discontinued operations".
 During the year, ₹ Nil (Previous year ₹ Nil) have been impaired and represented as exceptional items.
 On finalisation and implementation of debt resolution process through Hon'ble NCLT, the Company will carry out a comprehensive impairment review of its tangible, intangible assets and Assets held for sale.
 Refer Note 2.21.